br1code/br1-interview-preparation/client/README.md

   - Displays a confirmation modal before deletion.
   - **Endpoint:** `DELETE /api/answers/{id}`
 - A link to the Question Details page. ✅

-## API Endpoints

-For reference, here are the key API endpoints used by the client application:

-- **Categories**
-  - `GET /api/categories`: Retrieves all categories.
-- **Questions**
-  - `GET /api/questions?categoryId={Guid}`: Retrieves questions, optionally filtered by category.
-  - `GET /api/questions/random?categoryId={Guid}`: Retrieves a random question, optionally filtered by category.
-  - `GET /api/questions/{id}`: Gets a specific question and its answers.
-  - `POST /api/questions`: Adds a new question.
-  - `PUT /api/questions/{id}`: Updates a question.
-  - `DELETE /api/questions/{id}`: Deletes a question and its answers.
-- **Answers**
-  - `POST /api/answers`: Uploads a new answer video for a question.
-  - `GET /api/answers/{id}`: Streams the video associated with the specific answer ID.
-  - `DELETE /api/answers/{id}`: Deletes an answer and its associated video file.

 ## Getting Started